 This rule does 2 things, it helps to stop the clutter from growing and it stops me from shopping.
 I really like everything we have in our home and if I have to get rid of something for the new item that makes me think twice before shopping.

-Instead of going shopping for the sake of shopping, now I normally go shopping because we need something.
-I have found it creates way less clutter if I shop only to replace.
+Instead of going shopping for the sake of shopping, now I normally shop because we need something.
+I have found it creates less clutter replace items as needed.
 For instance if one of my shirts becomes too worn out I will go out just to replace that one shirt.

-In the kitchen I make a list as we run out of food and I shop just to replace those food items.
-Before I decluttered I would fill my pantry and fridge with everything, now I try to only buy what we need for the current week.
-By only storing the food we need for that week or 2 weeks it drastically cuts down on the kitchen clutter.
+In the kitchen, I make a list as we run out of food.
+I shop just to replace those food items, not to “stock up”.
+Before I heard about decluttering, I would fill my pantry and fridge to the brim.
+Which can cause a lot of wasted food.
+Now I only buy what we need for the current week.

 Shop Your Home